Introduction

 How to use

 Each recipe is accompanied by an illustrative example named after its corresponding sequence number.
-These examples can be executed using the command zig build run-{chapter-num}-{sequence-num}
+These examples can be executed using the command zig build run-{chapter-num}-{sequence-num}, or zig build run-all to execute all.

 Note